 - Diverse and Cohesive Community:

-Residents and stakeholders described

-diversity and social cohesion as being

-among the primary assets and strengths of

-their community.
-Informants described the

-positive role of diversity in driving the

-creation of robust communities to

-participate in and resources to meet those

-needs.
-This social cohesion does not just

-occur within neighborhoods, but also within

-groups sharing a common issue.
+Residents and stakeholders described diversity and social cohesion as being among the primary assets and strengths of their community.
+Informants described the positive role of diversity in driving the creation of robust communities to participate in and resources to meet those needs.
+This social cohesion does not just occur within neighborhoods, but also within groups sharing a common issue.

-- High-Quality, Plentiful Medical Care: A key asset identified by key informants and focus group participants was the wide availability of health care services and the high quality of those services, both in Houston and within communities served by MH Surgical Hospital Kingwood.
+- High-Quality, Plentiful Medical Care: A key asset identified by key informants and focus group participants was the wide availability of health care services and the high quality of those services, both in Harris County and Houston.
 The health care system is also described as having a strong community health system in addition to world-class acute care.

 - Strong Public Health and Social Service

+System: Houston is served by a robust
-System: A robust network of public health

-and social service organizations serves the
+network of public health and social service

-communities of MH Surgical Hospital

-Kingwood.
+organizations.
 Communities are served by a

 number of non-profit and other charitable

 organizations.

-- Strong Schools: The communities served by MH Surgical Hospital Kingwood have strong schools, according to key informants and focus group respondents.
+- Strong Schools: Houston has strong schools, according to key informants and focus group respondents.
 Parental engagement is high in many of their communities, driven largely by the proactive outreach done to parents by schools and social cohesion among parents.

-- Economic Opportunity: Many key informants and focus group participants reported improvement in the local economy, creating economic opportunities for residents and businesses in the communities served by MH Surgical Hospital Kingwood.
+- Economic Opportunity: Many key informants and focus group participants reported improvement in the local economy, creating economic opportunities for residents and businesses in the Greater Houston region.